 - Direct method: Comparison with visible spots.
 The photodensitometry method and fluorimetry method are used in the direct method.

 - Indirect method: This method is also known as the elution method.
-In this method, the spot containing the separated compound is scrapped and scrapings are transferred into a test tube with a suitable solvent.
+This method scrapped the spot containing the separated compound, and scrapings were transferred into a test tube with a suitable solvent.
 After a few minutes, the optical density of the colored solution is measured with the help of a colorimeter or spectrophotometer at an appropriate wavelength.

 Advantages of Thin Layer Chromatography